Cooperating with Customs

 21.02.2020Recommendations for the implementation of the Global Postal Model.

-Collection of contacts and requirements for ITMATT exchange between Designated Operators.
+Information relating to Electronic Advance Data (EAD) for ITMATT exchange between Designated Operators.
 Accessible only to authorized users (with UPU documents access credentials).

 Prohibitions.
 Items not admitted